 Why Consult a Lawyer?

 The above statistics indicate just how severe the punishments can be when it comes to speeding in Illinois.
-If you are still confused about what to do when you get a speeding ticket, you should consult with a Chicago traffic ticket attorney as soon as you get it.
+If you are still confused about what to do when you get a speeding ticket, you should consult with a Chicago Traffic Lawyer as soon as you get it.
 Even if the points you have received is low, you do not want them to add up by your third ticket and get your license suspended.